A boardgaming holiday through southern Germany culminating in the largest boardgaming convention in the world!

 Today you will have some free time to explore by yourself but, mid-afternoon, we will gather at the hotel to have a truly awesome Oktoberfest experience.
 Even though Oktoberfest actually takes place in September, we’ll make our own festival by visiting the beer gardens of three of Munich’s six breweries, Löwenbräu, Augustiner, and Hofbräu.
 We will enjoy dinner in the Hofbräuhaus’s festival hall including traditional Bavarian music and dancing.

-We will leave the party around 8:00 pm to return to our hotel for a night of gaming!
+We will leave the party after dinner to return to our hotel for a night of gaming!
 We’ll celebrate the original Bavarian festival by playing Rio Grande Games’ Oktoberfest card game.
 More beer is optional, of course, considering you may want to stay sharp to beat your opponents…or maybe you want the completely immersive experience, it’s up to you!

 Overnight in Munich